Michs224/Billionaires_Image-Classification/README.md

 #### Folder structure:

   - Model: Python notebook for model building and image data set
-  - Server: Python flask server
+  - Server: Python flask server (Run Server.py, after that you can run the UI through its html file, which is Billionaires.html)
   - Website UI : UI Website code

 #### Technologies used in this project,